RepresentantativeMAT/RT2text/README.md

 - Template class from the module jinja2;
 - datetime class from the module datetime;

 The modules os, re, collections and datetime are all part of the Python standard library and consequently doesn't need no further installations to work.
-Jinja2 however needs to be downloaded:
+Jinja2 however needs to be downloaded.

 In case you are running the file on google colab or jupiter notebook use the command: